-As a practicing architect Simon has been involved in built projects across the north of England from 1992 to 2008, and was a director at Leeds practice Bauman Lyons Architects.
+As a practicing architect from 1992 to 2008 Simon was involved in built projects across the north of England, and was a director at Leeds practice Bauman Lyons Architects.